The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 In the winter and spring, the rocks are icy.
 Spring lasts much longer in the gorge than in the surrounding areas.
 You may find ice on some of the trails into June.

-After the ice melts, rain and water can make rocks slippery as well.
+After the ice melts, rain and water can also make rocks quite slippery.
 Take caution not to lose your footing and be swallowed by the creek.

 Unfortunately, this park has claimed its fair share of visitors.